Amy Berman Jackson

-Amy Sauber Berman Jackson (born July 22, 1954) is an American attorney and jurist serving as a senior United States district judge of the United States District Court for the District of Columbia.
+Amy Sauber Berman Jackson (born 1954) is an American lawyer serving as a senior United States district judge of the United States District Court for the District of Columbia.
+Born and raised in Baltimore, Maryland, she graduated from Harvard Law School in 1979.
+After graduation, she served as a law clerk until 1980.
+She then worked as an assistant US attorney till 1984, when she entered private-sector work.
+She was nominated as a federal judge in 2011 and unanimously confirmed by the United States Senate.
+In 2023, she became a senior judge.

 Early life and education

-Amy Berman was born on July 22, 1954, in Baltimore, Maryland, She is the daughter of Mildred (Sauber) and Barnett Berman, a physician at Johns Hopkins Hospital.
+Amy Berman was born in 1954, in Baltimore, Maryland, She is the daughter of Mildred (Sauber) and Barnett Berman, a physician at Johns Hopkins Hospital.
 She graduated from Harvard College in 1976 with a Bachelor of Arts, cum laude, and from Harvard Law School in 1979 with a Juris Doctor, cum laude.

 Career

 After graduating from law school, Jackson served as a law clerk to Judge Harrison Lee Winter of the United States Court of Appeals for the Fourth Circuit from 1979 to 1980.
 From 1980 to 1986, she served as an assistant United States attorney for the District of Columbia, where she received Department of Justice Special Achievement Awards for her work on high-profile murder and sexual assault cases in 1985 and 1986.
 From 1986 to 1994, Jackson was an associate and then a partner at the law firm Venable, Baetjer, Howard and Civiletti (now Venable LLP).

 From 2000 until her appointment as a federal judge, Jackson was a member of the law firm Trout Cacheris & Solomon PLLC in Washington, D.C., where she specialized in complex litigation, criminal investigations and defense, criminal trials, civil trials, and appeals.
 In 2009 Jackson represented nine-term Representative for Louisiana's 2nd congressional district William J. Jefferson in his corruption trial.
 In 2025, Jackson blocked the Trump administration's attempt to oust United States Office of Special Counsel head Hampton Dellinger.

 Jackson has served as a legal commentator for Fox News, CNN, NBC, and MSNBC.